-Oracle Certified Associate will be required to orm various job tasks such as enterprise database ning and design; creating and maintaining the base and its objects; and storing, retrieving, and ipulating data utilizing SQL.
-In addition, they be responsible for resolving technical issues and iding application and user support.
-They are responsible for creating PL/SQL application that can be shared by multiple forms, reports, data management applications.
+The Oracle Certified Associate will be required to perform various job tasks such as enterprise database planning and design; creating and maintaining the database and its objects; and storing, retrieving, and manipulating data utilizing SQL.
+In addition, they will be responsible for resolving technical issues and providing application and user support.
+They are also responsible for creating PL/SQL application code that can be shared by multiple forms, reports, and data management applications.